 $ ls

 It is used to list all the files and directories.
-To know more about ‘ls’ command with various options click here
+To learn more about the 'ls' command with various options, click here

 $ cat

-It used to concatenate and display files.
-To know more about ‘cat’ command with various options click here
+It is used to concatenate and display files.
+To learn more about the 'cat' command with various options, click here

 $ du

-Disk usage:- It is used to estimate the filespace usage.
-To know more about ‘df’ command with various options click here
+Disk usage:- This is used to estimate filespace usage.
+To learn more about the 'df' command with various options, click here

 $ df

 Disk free: It is used to estimate the server/storage disk space.
-To know more about ‘du’ command with various options click here
+To learn more about the 'du' command with various options, click here

 $ find

-It used to search all the files and directories.
-To know more about find command with various options click here
+It is used to search all the files and directories.
+To learn more about finding commands with various options, click here

 $ cron

-It is used to schedule the repetitive job/task on a regular interval.
-To know more about cron command with various options click here
+It is used to schedule repetitive jobs/tasks at regular intervals.
+To learn more about cron commands with various options, click here

 $ curl

-It is used to transfer the files with URLs between remote to the local system.
-To know more about curl command with various options click here
+It is used to transfer files with URLs between remotes to the local system.
+To learn more about curl commands with various options, click here

 $ ps

-It is used to monitor all the currently running activities like USER, PID, %CPU, etc, etc. To know more about ps command with various options click here
+It is used to monitor all the currently running activities like USER, PID, %CPU, etc, etc. To learn more about PS commands with various options, click here

 Note: